What it Was Like to Lose My Baby in Japan: A Reference for Those Who Have Experienced a Loss or Knows Somebody Who Has

-When most of my friends and family talk to me now, it is almost as if nothing happened, as if they think I’m moving on or should be getting on with my life.
+When most of my friends and family talk to me now, it is almost as if nothing happened, as if they think I’ve moved on or should be getting on with my life.
 To me it feels as if they don’t realize that this is something that is going to be with me forever.
-This is why it is nice to talk or to read people’s messages in the support group, because even those who have been in it for 5 or 6 years still understand the feeling of not being able to let go, of being forced to live as a different person and in a “new normal” as they call it.
+This is why it is nice to talk to or to read people’s messages in the support group, because even those who have been in it for 5 or 6 years still understand the feeling of not being able to let go, of being forced to live as a different person and in a “new normal” as they call it.
 They know the importance of acknowledging that our babies were there and will be with us for the rest of our lives.

 - Making memorials: Soon after arriving home from the hospital, we cleared a shelf in the living room and put our son’s ashes there along with his health record book and his belly button that the hospital gave to us in a little box (it’s called the heso in Japanese which translates to belly button, but it’s actually the umbilical cord stump).
 We also put a stuffed toy and some chocolates there for him.

 Not long after losing my son, the Christmas holidays came.
 It was the hardest thing to constantly hear Christmas music on TV or out in the stores.
 It kept reminding me that the holidays were just going to be the 2 of us this year instead of the 3 of us (pregnant me and husband).
 I couldn’t bring myself to put up Christmas decorations around the house.
-But eventually I thought that the only way to get through the holidays were to somehow include my son in them.
+Eventually I thought that the only way to get through the holidays were to somehow include my son in them.
 I went to the craft section of a 100 yen store and found the perfect thing.
-It was a little stocking to hang in between mine and my husbands.
-To make it more personal I cut out the letters of my son’s name from sheets of red and green felt and sewed them onto his stocking.
+It was a little stocking to hang in between mine and my husband's.
+To make it more personal, I cut out the letters of my son’s name from sheets of red and green felt and sewed them to his stocking.
 My husband also joined in and bought a picture frame and some toys to put on his shelf for Christmas.

 As part of a Christmas present to me, my husband bought a scrapbooking photo album.
 I spent the next few weeks carefully designing each page with the 30 or so photos we had of our baby including the ultrasounds.
 It was a nice project for me because instead of feeling numb I could think of my son and use my creativity at the same time.
-And now we have a book that we can look at whenever we want to remember and feel closer to him.
+And now we have a book that we can look at whenever we want to reminisce and feel closer to him.

-- They encouraged us to take photos: these photos are the only ones we’ll ever have of our son and although it was a painful time, I need those photos for whenever I am missing him and want to see his cute little face
+- They encouraged us to take photos: these photos are the only ones we’ll ever have of our son and although it was a painful time, I need those photos for whenever I am missing him and want to see his cute little face.

-- The nurses gave my milk to my baby: whether he actually needed or not, it helped me notice my newfound motherly love toward him, and honored my need to be able to care for him
+- The nurses gave my milk to my baby: whether he actually needed or not, it helped me notice my newfound motherly love toward him, and honored my need to be able to care for him.

 - They let us see our son as often as we wanted to, both when he was in the NICU and after he had passed away: It was comforting to be able to tell my son face to face all the things I wanted him to hear, and even when looking at his lifeless body after he passed away, it felt as if I was still bonding with him.
 This bond is something I know I needed because if I didn’t have it, it would be something I'd wish for and cry over my entire life.